Near Bolivar Peninsula in Galveston County, Texas — The American South (West South Central)

 — Submitted May 9, 2016, by Mark Hilton of Montgomery, Alabama.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 25, 2010, by Richard Denney of Austin, Texas.
-This page has been viewed 958 times since then.
+It was originally submitted on August 25, 2010, by Richard Denney of Austin, Texas.
+This page has been viewed 1,027 times since then and 32 times this year.
 Photos: 1, 2. submitted on August 25, 2010, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.